Grey Ghost (musician)

-Grey Ghost (born Jeremy Koren on 27 March 1984) is an Australian hip hop recording artist, visual artist and director from Melbourne, Australia.
+Jeremy Koren (born 27 March 1984), known professionally as Grey Ghost, is an Australian hip hop recording artist, visual artist and director from Melbourne.
 He performed with several bands before signing with EMI and adopting the performance name Grey Ghost.

 Career

 Koren started his career under the moniker 'Jeremedy' in 2003 and was the front man of bands Debt Collector, Caveman Science, The Inflatables and most notably Art-Rap experimental five-piece The Melodics.
 After The Melodics broke up, Jeremedy changed his performance name to Grey Ghost and signed to EMI, bringing out his self-titled debut EP with breakthrough single Space Ambassador, followed by Black Ghost Gold Chain.